IuliiaKonovalova/issue_tracker/README.md

     + [GitHub](https://github.com/): used to host the source code of the website.
     + [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
     + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
+    + [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
     + [Draw.io](https://www.lucidchart.com/) was used to make a flowchart for the README file.
     + [Coolors](https://coolors.co/202a3c-1c2431-181f2a-0b1523-65e2d9-925cef-6b28e0-ffffff-eeeeee) was used to make a color palette for the website.
     + [BGJar](https://www.bgjar.com/): was used to make a background images for the website.